bfut/fcecodec/README.md

 Tested on macOS.

 The intended usage is for transparent pre- and post-processing tasks specific to FCE.
-Exporting OBJ is supported out-of-the-box.
+Exporting OBJ is supported in library, importing OBJ is fully supported via script.
-Importing OBJ has mainstream support via script.
+This modern FCE implementation was needed as vintage tools are generally closed source, unmaintainable and exclusive to Windows.
-The need for this new implementation arose as vintage FCE tools are generally closed source, unmaintainable, and exclusive to ancient Windows.
+Given `fcecodec`, many previously manual chores can be automatized in simple Python scripts.

-As a result, many previously manual chores are now automatized in simple Python scripts.
+Blender Import/Export Add-on: [fcecodec_blender](https://github.com/bfut/fcecodec_blender)

 ## Installation / Documentation
 Python extension module: [/python/README.md](/python/README.md)<br/>